mau-jac/1T6-F21/wk2/intro-word.md

 7. Update the table of contents.

-8. Upload your final document to Moodle under **Lab: Styles & Tables**
+8. Upload your final .docx document to Moodle under **Lab: Styles & Tables**